RossiEduardo/YoutubeChannelsCrawler/README.md

 This script is designed to scrape information from YouTube channels, including channel name, social media links, and email addresses.
 It utilizes Puppeteer, a headless browser automation library, to interact with the YouTube website and retrieve the desired information.

+#### Important
+It's recommended to provide multiple Google accounts in the 'email.txt' file, especially if you plan to scrape many channels.
+This is because YouTube may impose restrictions on accessing email addresses, and having multiple accounts helps circumvent these limitations.

 ### Features

 - Channel Data Scraping: Extracts channel name, social media links, and email address.